| Internet-Draft | pcaplinktype | December 2025 |

 LINKTYPE_MDB¶

-The specification needs to be clearly written, and when the contents of the link type can contain an IPv4 or IPv6 header, then the octets between the beginning of the link type and the IP header needs to be very clearly specified in that document.¶
+When the contents of the link type can contain an IPv4 or IPv6 header, then the octets between the beginning of the link type and the IP header needs to be clearly specified.¶

-Specifications that are not publicly available, but which may be obtained via liaison agreements (such as to ITU-T, 3GPP, IEEE, etc.) are acceptable particularly if the document will be public eventually, but are discouraged.
-For other documents, the Designated Expert will need use their judgement, or consult the WG or an Area Director.¶
+For other documents, the Designated Expert will need use their judgement, or consult the OPSAWG or an Area Director.¶

-This document describes the IANA registration rules for the LINKTYPE encapsulations.
-PCAP, and PCAPNG packet file formats use this value to determine what kind of headers precede network packet captures.
+This document describes the IANA registration rules for the LinkType encapsulations.
+PCAP-related packet file formats use this value to determine what kind of headers precede network packet captures.
 Many of these formats can contain IPv4 and IPv6 packets.
-A system reading PCAP or PCAPNG format captures can be subject to arbitrary inputs that may be controlled by malicious entities, so utmost caution is required.¶
+A system reading PCAP-related format captures can be subject to arbitrary inputs that may be controlled by malicious entities, so utmost caution is required.¶

 PCAP was originally created at LBL by Steve McCanne, Craig Leres, and Van Jacobson.¶